 The Cheerleader: Was this during her tenure at Monster High, the captain in fact, before passing on the reins to Cleo.

-Early-Bird Cameo: First mentioned in Clawd first & Cleo's second diaries before making an appearance one the webisodes.
+Early-Bird Cameo: First mentioned in Clawd's first and Cleo's second diaries before making an appearance in the webisodes.

 Establishing Character Moment: After making a grand entrance, she taunts and then blackmails her sister into doing her bidding after finding out about the party thrown behind their father's back.
 This is all within about ten seconds.